 Inspiring other brewers

 Rittenour’s brewery has been a key part of the meteoric rise in the WV brewing scene over the past few years.
 His success is a huge inspiration to the current crop of new and aspiring breweries.
-His trajectory from homebrewer to a nano-brewery start-up (in his own garage) to now running a successful 7-barrel brewery, with several employees and a popular taproom, is a shining example of how to develop a small brewery without a starting with a large investment.
+His trajectory from homebrewer to a nano-brewery start-up (in his own garage) to now running a successful 7-barrel brewery, with several employees and a popular taproom, is a shining example of how to develop a small brewery without a starting out with a large investment or taking on a load of debt.

 “We started with a one barrel brewhouse, and a few one-barrel fermenters, and a few two-barrel fermenters,” he said of his original operation in a small outbuilding behind his home, about 10 miles outside the city.